The Auslan Corpus annotation files

 - tagging for the presence or absence of spatial modification

-- the identification of periods role shift
+- the identification of periods constructed action ('role shift')

 - free translation